behreajj/CamZup/README.md

 While Cam Z-Up can help with more complex sketches, it is a general purpose library.
 It aims to make a number of small tasks easier than in vanilla Processing.
 It will not be as effective as specialist libraries.

 Cam Z-Up is tested with Processing version [4.x](https://github.com/processing/processing4/releases).
-It's been around for a while, so it was overhauled to use the accepted [library template](https://discourse.processing.org/t/a-new-processing-library-template/45390/5) on March 19, 2025, commit #e2441d5ecb2c92cf2a705f860a767e1d9a507259 .
+It's been around for a while, so it was overhauled to use the accepted [library template](https://discourse.processing.org/t/a-new-processing-library-template/45390/5) on March 19, 2025,  this [commit]().

 ## Getting Started